White/Brown/Green 150D/48F DTY Yarn 99.99% Polyester AA Grade Eco-friendly Yarn ...

 Air-covered yarn

 Air-covered Spandex yarn (also referred to as ACY) is a special type of interlaced yarn that is produced by drafting the outer covering fiber and spandex yarn through a nozzle of a specific design.
-Air-covered yarn is characterized by regular intermingle points that produce an extremely soft hand feel in a fabric.
+Air-covered yarn is characterized by regular intermingle points that produce an ly soft hand feel in a fabric.
 The process produces a very versatile yarn that can be used in a wide variety of applications.

 When air-covered Spandex yarn is manufactured, synthetic filament is sprayed with a special nozzle with a small amount of compressed air.
 This prevents the synthetic filament from absorbing any of the spandex.
 Another type of air-covered yarn is core spun yarn, which is made by feeding staple fibres and a central core filament through the delivery rollers of the spinning frame.
 This type of yarn is also naturally fire-retardant and is commonly used to make fire barriers.